phoneix116/InvoChain/README.md

    - Click "Connect Wallet" button
    - Approve connection in MetaMask popup
    - Ensure you're on the correct network (localhost:8545 for development)

+2. **Login with Google (Firebase)**
+   - Click "Login" in the top bar
+   - Sign in with your Google account
+   - Your wallet will be automatically verified

+3. **View and Edit Profile**
+   - Click your name in the top bar to open Profile
+   - See wallet, identity, preferences, and stats
+   - Edit your info in Settings

 2. **Create New Invoice**
    - Navigate to "Create Invoice" page